AdobeDocs/adobeio-runtime/quickstart.md

     * Use the default RAM setting for your action.
 We keep a pool of prewarm containers that use the default RAM setting.
 Using a prewarm container is the next best thing after reusing a container
 *	Fan out.
 I/O Runtime is built to run lots of tasks in parallel.
 If you have a large task that can be split in multiple small tasks, you should do it.
 Otherwise you end up with an action that needs long time to execute and maybe lots of memory (this is bad, see the minimizing cold starts point).

-We are working on providing persistence.
+> **Note:** Work is in progress for providing persistence.
 This will greatly enhance a developer’s ability to build a retry mechanism or fan out/fan in.

 ## CI/CD Pipeline – What Is Available